wp-plugins/sweetcaptcha-revolutionary-free-captcha-service/readme.txt

 1. Install and activate Sweet Captcha.

-1. Go to Sweet captcha settings (under "Settings") , you will need 3 values in order to activate it.
+1. Go to Sweet captcha settings (under "Settings") , make sure  you have the 3 values in order to activate it.

 * Application ID
-* SweetCaptcha Key
+* Sweet Captcha Key
-* SweetCaptcha Secret
+* Sweet Captcha Secret

-1. Go to htto://www.SweetCaptcha.com and register for FREE in order to:
+1. also:

-* Recieve the 3 parametes via E-mail.
+* Recieve the 3 Sweet Captcha parametes via E-mail.
 * Choose your Sweet Captcha design.
 * Choose your Sweet captcha language.
 (screenshot 6 and 7)

-1. After you register, check your Email inbox, copy and paste the values to your dashboard settings and "Save changes".
+1. How to use Sweet Cpatcha for contact us form?
+If you are using "contact form 7" for example,add new form (under "contact" settings) and make sure you have something like this:

+[sweetcaptcha]

+<p>[submit "Send"]</p>

 That's it!
 Enjoy your fresh new Sweet Captcha ;-)